 Israel’s conflict with Palestine is one of the reasons why a lot of (important) people decided to boycott this year’s Eurovision.

 Hatari, who represented Iceland this year, held a Palestinian flag in front of the cameras.
 They got booed by the people in the arena.

 Oh, and there was Madonna.
-Pop music’s legendary superstar appeared as a special guest to promote her new album Madame X. Wearing her signature (for this era) eyepatch and accompanied by Quavo she performed, in my opinion, the worst single in her career so far, with ridiculous staging and disappointing vocals during “Like a prayer”.
+Pop music’s legendary superstar appeared as a special guest to promote her new album Madame X. Wearing her signature (for this era) eyepatch and accompanied by Quavo, she performed, in my opinion, the worst single of her career thus far, with ridiculous choreography and disappointing vocals during Like a prayer.

-For now – good morning Europe and good night Australia!
+For now – Good morning Europe and good night Australia!

 As most of you already know, this year’s edition of the Eurovision Song Contest didn’t happen due to the ongoing Coronavirus pandemic.
 Instead, we were given a lovely compilation show presented live from the Netherlands, where this year’s festival was meant to be held after the victory of their contestant Duncan Laurence last year.

 The show included video messages from all of the 2020 acts, interviews with some of the Eurovision’s iconic performers from the past and The Netherlands’ very own viral sensation NikkieTutorials hosting her own online segment.
 UK’s Graham Norton, as per usual, provided us with top class commentary throughout the show.
 All of that, of course, was directed accordingly to the social distancing measures.

 It has been agreed that Rotterdam will host the contest again, this time properly, in 2021.
 I couldn’t be happier about that, as I’m planning on applying for accreditation next year.